mrthefakeperson/Excel-Virtual-Machine/readme.md

 ## Motivation

-This was created for my (the creator's) personal interest, as a learning experience for compiler design, and to explore programming language features of the supported languages.
+This was created for my (the creator's) personal interest, as a learning experience for compiler design, and to explore programming language design.

+## Note

+Press F9 repeatedly to execute the program in the resulting excel sheet.